Did they tamper with evidence removing the SD card at Charlie Kirk event? A lawyer weighs in.

 Frequently Asked Questions

-Does removing an SD card from a camera at an event constitute evidence tampering?
+Can removing an SD card from a camera be considered evidence tampering?

-According to criminal defense attorney Andrea Burkhart, removing an SD card is not evidence tampering unless there is a specific intent to destroy or conceal the footage.
-The card is considered personal property until legally seized by law enforcement.
+According to attorney Andrea Burkhart, removing an SD card is not evidence tampering unless there is a specific intent to destroy or conceal it.
+Until legally seized, it remains personal property.

-When can law enforcement legally seize an SD card containing video evidence?
+When can law enforcement legally seize an SD card?

 More 2nd Amendment & Law Videos You Might Like